-Ignite is a joint initiative of Cork International Film Festival & Docs Ireland, Belfast, supported by TG4, the Arts Council of Ireland, Screen Skills Ireland and Arts & Business NI.
+Ignite is a joint initiative of Cork International Film Festival & Docs Ireland, Belfast, supported by TG4, Arts & Business NI, the Arts Council of Ireland and Screen Skills Ireland.

 IGNITE is a bilingual pilot talent development programme directed towards emerging Irish and Northern Irish documentary filmmakers embarking on their first or second non-fiction feature film.